voerro/laravel-visitor-tracker/README.md

 ...
 ```

-If you want to display the visitor statistics yourself register the facade in the same file:
+If you want to fetch and display the visitor statistics yourself register the facade in the same file:

 ```php
 ...